complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTestingModified.md

 ![](attachments/nikto.png)

 Next, let's try to poke around the application with BurpSuite by itercepting requests and checking manually for some vulnerabilties.

+We will try to bruteforce usernames for common password lists obtained from SecLists.
+The password list `best1050.txt` is used for simplicity.

 Open BurpSuite: